gantsign/ansible-role-oh-my-zsh/README.md

 Role Variables
 --------------

-The following variable will change the behavior of this role (default values are shown below):
+The following variables will change the behavior of this role (default values are shown below):

 ```yaml